Sonicare vs. Oral-b: Which brand is more effective? | Which brand’s toothbrushes are better at removing dental plaque and improving gum health?

 Study #1 –

-Study findings: As results, this paper states …
+Study findings: This paper states …

 Oral-B Pro 3000